Egypt's annual inflation falls to 6.3% in Oct from 6.6% in Sept | Headlines

 - Egypt Arab Rep

-Egypt's annual urban consumer price inflation slid to 6.3% in October from 6.6% in September, the country's statistics agency CAPMAS said on Wednesday.
+Egypt's annual urban consumer price inflation slipped to 6.3% in October from September's 20-month high of 6.6% but the month-on-month CPI figure rose to 1.5% from 1.1%, statistics agency CAPMAS said on Wednesday.

-"The inflation reading for October, in our view, is also reflective of the worldwide supply chain distortions, which were obvious on meat, fish, milk, cheese and eggs," Sandeep said.
-Red meat and poultry prices jumped by 4.6%, milk, cheese and eggs by 2.9% fish and seafood by 1.3%, he added.
+"The inflation reading for October, in our view, is also reflective of the worldwide supply chain distortions, which were obvious on meat, fish, milk, cheese and eggs," Sandeep wrote.
+Red meat and poultry prices jumped by 4.6%, milk, cheese and eggs by 2.9%, and fish and seafood by 1.3%, he added.

-Also Read: Egypt has wheat reserves sufficient for 6 months - cabinet
+Non-food inflation dropped to an annual 3.7% in October, its slowest in more than a decade, from 4.6% in September, Capital Economics said in a research note, although it warned that higher energy prices could push inflation higher again.
+"The surge in global energy prices forced the government to hike industrial gas prices by as much as 28% last week," the note said.

+"These prices are unlikely to feed through to consumers immediately, but if firms cannot absorb them into profit margins, they may be forced to pass on extra costs up the production chain."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)